Carly07/the_gin_shed/README.md

 * Confirm that all data in the orders on the profile page are accurate.

 #### Add Cocktail Recipe Page
-* Logout then attempt to navigate to the add cocktail recipe url and confirm that user is redirected to login page.
+* Logout then attempt to navigate to the add recipe url and confirm that user is redirected to login page.
 * Login and navigate to the add recipe page.
 Confirm that the recipe form and background image display as expected.
 * Hover over the form and confirm that the opacity changes as expected.
 * Attempt to submit form without completing required fields and confirm validation errors.